MystryDawid/Weighted-a-star/README.md

 # Weighted a star
 While coding weighted a star, path finder algorithm I have learned python OOP.
+I also make binary tree for better performance.

 This aStar take as input size, difficulty (from 0 to 100), e (from 0 to 100) if e is small algorithm is taking longer but it returns better path in the opposite case algorithm is fast, but path isn't the best.